The Jewish Monitor

 Jacob Dinezohn, whose name has become a household word in Warsaw because of his efforts in behalf of Jewish children orphaned during the war, died on September 2nd at the age of sixty-three.
 Although well-known as a writer, his social service work has especially endeared him to his co-religionists.
 The modern schools for Jewish children founded by him, the homes for children, and the large number of orphans whom he personally provided for are an enduring monument to his unselfish and whole-hearted interest in his people.

 Chicago, IL: September 12, 1919, No. 11, Page 8

 Warsaw, September 2. — Jacob Dinezohn, who has been called the “Father of the Jewish realistic romance,” and whose name has become a household word on account of his untiring and effective work in behalf of the thousands of Jewish children who have been orphaned during the war, died Tuesday morning in Warsaw, at the age of sixty-three.

 Dinezohn was born in Zager, Kovna, Subernye, in 1856.
 He was educated at Mohliv-am-Dnieper, in the home of an uncle, Issac Eliasoff, who was something of a mathematician.
-Dinezohn gave much of his time to the study of Hebrew, and later became tutor of Hebrew in the household of the Burwitch family in Mohliv.
-It was here that Dinezohn became aquainted with German and Russian literature.
+Dinezohn gave much of his time to the study of Hebrew and later became a tutor of Hebrew in the household of the Burwitch family in Mohliv.
+It was here that Dinezohn became acquainted with German and Russian literature.

 But even if Dinezohn had made no noteworthy contribution to Yiddish letters, his services in behalf of suffering humanity would have endeared him to the Jewish people.
 The fame of his work for the war orphans of Poland has gone far.
 Dinezohn’s schools, Dinezohn’s home for children, Dinezohn’s little orphaned wards come to mind whenever his name is mentioned.
 He will long be remembered as a rare and great soul.